 If America's levels of trust are changing, it might be because of new types of diversity in communities.
 Scholars like Putnam have observed over and over that diversity – racial, ethnic, religious and more – make trust more elusive.
 Dunens agrees.
 "We live in a world where we can't be homogenous anymore – nor should we be if we want our workforce and communities to grow," says Dunens.
 "So building trust with those from other cultures is an investment in the future."

-Dawn Newman, who works on leadership and civic engagement issues in Minnesota's tribal communities, is realistic about human nature when it comes to trust and diversity.
+Dawn Newman, who has worked on leadership and civic engagement issues in Minnesota's tribal communities, is realistic about human nature when it comes to trust and diversity.
 "There are natural and ingrained reasons people have trouble trusting those who are different than them," she says.
 "The only way to grow trust is to take the time needed to understand differences and find commonalities.
 It seems counter-intuitive to take that time when things need to get done – and things always need to get done.
 In the long run, though, that time can make community networks tighter and more productive."

 Taking time to build trust